mrT4ntr4/Shakaal/README.md

 Additionally we can strip out symbols with the `-s` flag in the above cmd.

 ***
+## Binder

+After you get a static executable you will have to bind the malicious payload with a regular file

+For `bind.py` just install modules from requirements.txt
+`pip install -r requirements.txt`

+USAGE :

+`python binder.py`

+    Enter path of regular file (Enter)

+    Enter path of malicious payload you want bind (Enter)

+Your binded exe file is ready in /dist folder

+Use sourcehack to check icon

+Send file to target :)

 ## VirusTotal Results

 I know I shouldn't have uploaded it but I was just curious.